Best films on Disney+ in November 2024

 2017 | Guillermo del Toro | 123 mins | 15

-Summary:Horror iconography meets swooning romance in Guillermo del Toro’s remixing of The Creature from the Black Lagoon.
+Summary:Horror iconography meets swooning romance in Guillermo del Toro's adaptation of The Creature from the Black Lagoon.
 Set in 1962, a mute cleaner working at a top-secret government laboratory falls for the Amphibian Man being experimented on.
 Its superb cast includes Sally Hawkins, Michael Shannon, Octavia Spencer and Richard Jenkins.

 Why you should watch: Mexican maestro del Toro collected Best Picture and Best Director gongs at the Oscars; beating out Jordan Peele (for Get Out), Greta Gerwig (Lady Bird), Christopher Nolan (Dunkirk) and Paul Thomas Anderson (Phantom Thread) in the latter grouping.
 IndieWirelabelled The Shape of Water a “powerful vision of a creative master feeling totally, joyously free”.